aporeto-inc/gaia/doc/documentation.md

 ##### `maxIssuedTokenValidity` `string`

 If set, this will limit the maximum validity of the token issued from this app credential.
-This information will be embeded into the delivered certificate and cannot be changed once set.
+This information will be embedded into the delivered certificate and cannot be changed once set.
 In order to change it, you need to renew the certificate.